tmokmss/deploy-time-build/README.md

 - Uses the same ECR repository for input and output images

 We currently use [`soci-wrapper`](https://github.com/tmokmss/soci-wrapper) to build and push SOCI indices.

+> [!WARNING]
+> The previous `SocideIndexBuild` construct is now deprecated.
+Customers new to SOCI on AWS Fargate can only use SOCI index manifest v2.
+See [this article](https://aws.amazon.com/blogs/containers/improving-amazon-ecs-deployment-consistency-with-soci-index-manifest-v2/) for more details.

 #### Motivation - why do we need the `SociIndexBuild` construct?